rebeccalpowell/grassmapr/vignettes/grassmapr.md

                          precip.threshold = GS_prec)
 ```

-We can count the monthly masks to generate an annual representation of the total number of C<sub>4</sub> months and total number of growing season months for each location. <br>
+We can count the stack of monthly masks to generate an annual representation of the total number of C<sub>4</sub> months and/or total number of growing season months for each location. <br>

 ``` r
 # Count number of months that satisfy each climate criteria